-3) Customers pay a subscription to use the software but does not own it (Cloud/Software as a Service)
+Customer pays a subscription to use but does not own it – Cloud-based/SaaS Model

 In this scenario, customers are allowed to use the web-based software (managed by the software vendor) on a subscription basis.
 For enterprise-level solutions, a minimum of a year commitment is the norm.